Termplexed/vim-activity-log/README.md

 * 1.2.1 Correct git branch parsing
 * 1.3.0 Restructure parameters, use a pattern not a fixed file location, allow setting from outside the plugin
+---
+* 2.0.0 Termplexed fork with chages.
+See changelog in activity-log.vim for details.